polkadot-js/api/docs/start/api.query.multi.md

 });
 ```

-The above example does not subscribe to the validators explicitly, but only gets a snapshot and used this into the future.
-It should be trivially extendendable to  subscribe to the validators, track which one have entered or left and then subscribe to balances as they change through the next blocks.
+The above example does not subscribe to the validators explicitly, but only gets a snapshot and uses this into the future.
+It should be trivially extendable to subscribe to the validators, track which one have entered or left and then subscribe to balances as they change through the next blocks.

 ## Multi queries, distinct types

 The previous `.multi` examples assumes that we do queries for the same types, i.e. we retrieve the balances for a number of accounts.
 However, there is also a need to retrieve various distinct types, as an example we would like to track the block timestamp in addition to the nonce and balance of a specific account.
-To cater for this, the api hs a specific `api.queryMulti` interface that can be used to perform this query -
+To cater for this, the api has a specific `api.queryMulti` interface that can be used to perform this query -

 ```js
 ...